zjcz/zjcz/README.md

 ## Software Developer

-Hi, I'm Jon, a software engineer working in the API & Integrations department of a consultancy company.
-My day-to-day involves working with a variety of technologies, including API Gateways, AWS, Java, and Linux.
+Hi, I'm Jon, a software developer currently using Flutter and Dart to develop innovative mobile applications.
+Prior to this, I spent five years working as a Java developer, mainly developing backend services.
+Before this I used .Net for much of my career.

 Outside of work, I'm constantly expanding my skill set.
 Currently, I'm focusing on learning React, NodeJS, and TypeScript.
 Additionally, I have a keen interest in generative AI.